dinomatic/docs.dinomatic.com/source/docs/spinoko/translation.md

 To make it easier for you and help you move faster and save some time, I separated the strings.
 This was you can start with just "spinoko" strings, and come back to "spinoko-admin" when already done with the front-end.

-If you need further assistance with WPML, visit their [support forum](https://wpml.org/forums/forum/english-support).
+If you need further assistance with WPML, please visit their [support forum](https://wpml.org/forums/forum/english-support).

 #### Polylang